vfarcic/devops26/manuscript/18-boot.md

 I> The Boot process might change by the time you read this.
 If that happens, do your best to answer by yourself the additional questions that are not covered here.

+The first input is asking for a `comma-separated git provider usernames of approvers for development environment repository`.
+That will create the list of users who can approve pull requests to the development repository managed by Jenkins X Boot.
+For now, type your GitHub user and hit the enter key.

 We can see that, after a while, we were presented with two warnings stating that TLS is not enabled for `Vault` and `webhooks`.
 If we specified a "real" domain, Boot would install Let's Encrypt and generate certificates.
 But, since I couldn't be sure that you have a domain at hand, we did not specify it, and, as a result, we will not get certificates.
 While that would be unacceptable in production, it is quite OK as an exercise.

 As a result of those warnings, the Boot is asking us whether we `wish to continue`.
 Type `y` and press the enter key to continue.